 Chair, Communications Committee

 Dr. Parkinson is a licensed and board-certified clinical health psychologist.
-He is currently president-elect of the Louisiana Psychological Association for the 2020-2021 year, and he has been chair of the Communications Committee for 1+ years.
+He is currently president of the Louisiana Psychological Association for the 2021-2022 year, and has been chair of the Communications Committee for 2+ years.
 Dr. Parkinson earned his doctoral degree in clinical psychology with emphasis in Health Psychology from Rosalind Franklin University of Medicine & Science (RFUMS) in 2014.
 He completed internship at the Gulf Coast Veterans Health Care System in Biloxi, Mississippi and a postdoctoral fellowship in behavioral medicine/health psychology with emphasis in pain at the Southeast Louisiana Veterans Health Care System (SLVHCS).
 Dr. Parkinson was licensed in Louisiana in 2016, and obtained board certification in Clinical Health Psychology in 2020.
 Dr. Parkinson currently works at the Southeast Louisiana Veterans Health Care System (SLVHCS), providing care to our nations Veterans diagnosed with severe medical illness in the context of palliative care.
 He is also co-director of Psychology training at SLVHCS and an Adjunct Clinical Instructor in the Department of Psychiatry & Behavioral Science of Tulane University School of Medicine.
 Dr. Parkinson’s professional interests include behavioral medicine, adjustment to chronic illness, psycho-oncology, promoting resilience, enhancing quality of life, assessing capacity, advance care planning, telehealth, and interprofessional care.

 Paula Zeanah, Ph.D.